MervCodes

 10 min read

-• You can go from zero to a working CI/CD pipeline in under 15 minutes
+• You can go from zero to working CI/CD in under 15 minutes

-• Use caching and matrix strategies to keep builds fast as your project scales
+• Caching and matrix strategies keep builds fast at scale

-GitHub Actions is event-driven.
-Push code?
-Run tests.
-Open a PR?
-Lint and preview.
-Merge to main?
-Deploy to production.
-You define these automations in YAML files, and GitHub handles the rest on hosted runners (Ubuntu, macOS, or Windows).
+It's event-driven: push code, run tests.
+Open a PR, lint and preview.
+Merge to main, deploy to production.
+You define these automations in YAML, GitHub runs them on hosted runners (Ubuntu, macOS, or Windows).

 name: CI